 With so many sink styles available, it can be a little overwhelming to pick the one you’ll like the most.
 The best way to approach it is to decide how much counter space you want and how much should be allotted to the sink.

-A sink is going to take up some countertop space no matter the style, but depending on which one you go with, you can minimize the impact.
+A sink is going to take up some countertop space no matter the style, but depending on which one you choose, you can minimize the impact.
 Compare standard sinks with vessel, undermount, and all-in-one styles to get a better idea of how you want your own vanity set up.

 The size of your sink will also depend on your priorities for the vanity.
 For example, if you’re working with a limited surface area because floor space is scarce, a smaller sink will be ideal for your new vanity.